Prairie du Chien, Wisconsin: Economy

+Arts and culture

 Prairie du Chien has five National Historic Landmarks and nine sites on the National Register of Historic Places.
 The five landmarks were the first designated in the state.

 It is close to Wyalusing State Park in Wisconsin, and Effigy Mounds National Monument and Pikes Peak State Park in Iowa, sites of natural and manmade wonders.
 Its rich history and location by the Mississippi River make it a popular tourist destination.
 The Prairie Villa Rendezvous, a gathering to recreate the atmosphere of a 19th-century fur trading camp, has been held annually in the city every Father's Day weekend since 1975, attracting tens of thousands of visitors.

 In 2001, Prairie du Chien gained brief national attention for its first annual New Year's Eve celebration, during which a carp from the Mississippi River was dropped from a crane over BlackHawk Avenue at midnight.
 The "Droppin' of the Carp" celebration has been held every New Year's Eve since.

 Hunting and fishing have long been popular in the area.
 The opening of Cabela's fourth outlet store in the city in 1998 firmly established the city as a destination for sportsmen.